Code-Institute-Submissions/SpendWise/README.md

 -----------------------------------------------------------------
 ### User Stories

-I have these user stories that were completed for the project
+I wrote these users stories and used github projects feature to track them

 - Epic 1: User Register
 	*  Sign-up - As a site user I can sign-up so that I use the website